Islamic Azad University, Roudehen Branch

 The Islamic Azad University, Roudehen Branch is officially affiliated to Islamic Azad University, globally, the largest attending university with around 400 branches both nationally and internationally in Kabul, Dubai, Beirut, and Oxford (England).
-Islamic Azad University Roudehen Branch (RIAU) offers more than 100 undergraduate and graduate degree programs in a wide range of disciplines with an approximate enrollment of 20,000 undergraduate and graduate students.
+Islamic Azad University Roudehen Branch (RIAU) offers more than 100 undergraduate and graduate degree programs in a range of disciplines with an approximate enrollment of 20,000 undergraduate and graduate students.
 The university is organized into nine faculties and two research centers.
 The Faculties are Faculty of Education and Counseling, Psychology, Science, Social Sciences, Agriculture, Persian Literature and Foreign Languages, Engineering, Art and Architecture, and Economy and Accounting.